Questions about the host of a murder mystery party.

 Click here for lots of hints for hosting a murder mystery party.

-The Last Gasp – the guest playing the murderer doesn't know that they did it and the only place the murderer is listed is in the solution.
-Therefore it's easy to run that one and still try to solve the murder.
-(Just don't read the solution – seal it in an envelope as soon as you print it.)
+The Last Gasp – the guest playing the murderer doesn’t know that they did it and the only place the murderer is listed is in the solution.
+Therefore, it’s easy to run that one and still try to solve the murder.
+(Just don’t read the solution – seal it in an envelope when you print it.)

-(I often find that as I’m so busy being the host, I don’t have time to solve the murderer – so knowing who the murderer is isn’t usually a problem.)
+(I often find that as I’m so busy being the host, I don’t have time to solve the murderer – so knowing the murderer isn’t usually a problem.)

 I've also written a tip about playing the host at the same time as hosting: Playing and Hosting a Murder Mystery Game.

-If you need to ask me a question, either use this page or just type your question into any of the Facebook comments fields at the bottom of many of the pages.
+If you need to ask me a question, either use this page or type your question into a Facebook comment field.

 And please check the FAQ first - your question has probably been asked before!